2021 WNBA Playoffs: Full schedule, bracket, results, and how to watch

 The playoff format is the same in 2021 as recent seasons.
 The top eight teams at the end of the regular season – regardless of conference – qualified for the WNBA playoffs.

-A team’s regular season ranking is important: the top two teams received a bye to the semifinal round, while the third- and fourth-ranked teams received a bye to the second round.
+A team’s regular season ranking is important: the top two teams (Connecticut Sun and Las Vegas Aces) received a bye to the semifinal round, while the third- and fourth-ranked teams (Minnesota Lynx and Seattle Storm) received a bye to the second round.
 The first and second rounds are single elimination, while the semifinal and final rounds feature a best-of-five format.

 ALSO FROM ON HER TURF: Don’t be misled by the WNBA’s top 10 jersey list